mray0256-jpg/Procedural-Planet-Generator/README.md

   This was a lot of index math.
 I have pages and pages of subdivided triangles with illegibly scribbled numbers that somehow made sense as I made it.
 If I redid it, I probably would've spent more time making an ironclad winding pattern so the vertices and faces are generated neatly, but as of now they're somewhat messy.
 As a result, I had to make redundancy-checker funcitons that are not exactly optimal.
 Additionally, there is no tessellation and no plans for it; but if I were to improve the sphere, that would be on the list.

 <img width="430" height="260" alt="Screenshot 2025-12-23 111323" src="https://github.com/user-attachments/assets/948ef4d8-d4c1-4f6c-bb24-118f8b0642ed" /><br>
-  *Figure 1: Subdivided Icosohedron*
+  *Figure 1: Subdivided Icosahedron*

   - **How it's done:**
-    When I first wrote the subdividing methods, it was mapped to a single triangle, then to an octohedron, _then_ to an icosohedron.
+    When I first wrote the subdividing methods, it was mapped to a single triangle, then to an octohedron, _then_ to an icosahedron.
 I started with a list of predetermined vectors and their faces corresponding to a base shape.
 To subdivide its triangles, my method of choice was lerp abuse.
 I wrote a nested loop in code, in which the first loop determines the vertical layer, interpolating from bottom to top, and the inner loop interpolates from left to right.
 When looking at a subdivided triangle, the amount of vertices in each layer decreases by 1.
 Together, I used these properties to create vertices and their faces.
 After this process was finished, I added a simple method that would loop through each point and normalize their radius to the center.
 To do this, the current distance of a vertex from the center was divided by the goal radius, then that scalar ratio was multiplied to the vector position.

     Equation for number of vertices